Thinking Beyond Borders

 Withholding taxes can be classified into two groups; namely employee wage withholding taxes and other withholding taxes.

 Employers in Turkey are required to process the wage payments through payroll and apply withholding taxes on the wage payments on behalf of the employees.
 The employers are liable against the tax office with respect to the correct calculation, filing and payment withholding taxes on employee payments.
-Wage income is taxed on a progressive rate basis at rates varying from 15% to 35%.
+Wage income is taxed on a progressive rate basis at rates varying from 15 to 35 percent

 Other than the employee wage withholding taxes, withholding is applied on payments such as certain payments to non-residents, professional service fees, dividends and rent, made to persons listed in the relevant tax codes.